science-en-poche/yelandur/API.md

 {
     "profile": {
         "data": {
+            "birth_year": 1985,
+            "gender": "Male",
             "occupation": "lover"
         }
     }
 }
 ```

 will update that subject's `occupation`.
+Note that the whole `data` field is
-Any other fields included outside of
+replaced by provided one.
+Any other fields included outside of the `data` object
-the `data` object will be ignored, except if it is a `device_id` (see below).
+will be ignored, except if it is a `device_id` (see below).
+Note that the
-Note that the actual data sent doesn't look like that, because of the signature
+actual data sent doesn't look like that, because of the signature (again, see
-(again, see the *Signing* section below for details on the signature format).
+the *Signing* section below for details on the signature format).

 For the second case, a `PUT
 /profiles/3aebea0ed232acb7b6f7f8c35b56ecf7989128c9d5a9ea52f3fd3f2669ea39f4`